Generic Strategies for Chemical Space Exploration: Results

 We now decide to only look at the subspace of molecules which are derived by repeatedly merging molecules with isoprene, starting with cyclohexadine.
 The following strategy implements this specification:

 with

 This first computes all possible proper derivations $\{\mathrm{isoprene}, \mathrm{cyclohexadine}\}\xRightarrow{p} H$, then removes cyclohexadine from the graph state to prevent further derivations.
 In the end it uses breadth-first expansion for at most $n$ steps.
-This strategy, with $n=3$ (i.e., 4 expansion steps including the very specific first step) discovers only 165 new graphs through 236 derivations,\footnote{--- `` ---, resp., 8 seconds} and uses 5524 subgraph isomorphism queries.
+This strategy, with $n=3$ (i.e., 4 expansion steps including the very specific first step) discovers only 165 new graphs through 236 derivations,\footnote{In this scenario we regard derivations which only differ in the matching morphism as duplicates.
+The evaluation of the strategy takes in the order of 8 seconds with a \CPU.} and uses 5524 subgraph isomorphism queries.
 The derivation graph with $n=2$ is visualized in Fig.~\ref{fig:dielsAlderBias3}.